 - One of only 203 300 S Cabriolet A examples produced from 1952–1958

-- A magnificently engineered, hand-crafted cabriolet; the very best in classic German luxury Member of a significant private collection for over 30 years
+- A magnificently engineered, hand-crafted formal cabriolet; the very best in classic German luxury

 Mercedes-Benz’s flagship 300-series sedan debuted at the Frankfurt Auto Show in 1951.
 The large, elegant six-cylinder offering was graceful yet imposing, a statement of European luxury that was available in either four-door sedan or striking four-door full convertible configurations.
 The 300 received great praise for its exceptional engineering and build quality and was a favorite of celebrities and heads of state alike, including West German Chancellor Konrad Adenauer, whose affinity for the sedan earned it its eponymous nickname.